-- A TTC plan describes TTC measures to be used for facilitating road users through a work zone or an incident area.
-TTC plans play a vital role in facilitating road user flow when a work zone, incident, or other event temporarily disrupts normal road user flow.
-Important auxiliary provisions that cannot conveniently be specified on project plans can easily be incorporated into Special Provisions within the TTC plan. - TTC plans range in scope from being very detailed to simply referencing typical drawings contained in this Manual, standard approved highway agency drawings and manuals, or specific drawings contained in the contract documents.
-The degree of detail in the TTC plan depends entirely on the nature and complexity of the situation. - During TTC activities, commercial vehicles might need to follow a different route from passenger vehicles because of bridge, weight, clearance, or geometric restrictions.
-Also, vehicles carrying hazardous materials might need to follow a different route from other vehicles.
-The Hazardous Materials and National Network signs are included in Sections 2B.67 and 2B.68, respectively.
+A TTC plan describes TTC measures to be used for facilitating road users through a work zone or an incident area.
+TTC plans play a vital role in providing continuity of effective road user flow when a work zone, incident, or other event temporarily disrupts normal road user flow.
+Important auxiliary provisions that cannot conveniently be specified on project plans can easily be incorporated into Special Provisions within the TTC plan.

-- A TTC plan should be developed for planned activities that will affect road users.
-A TTC plan should be developed for unplanned and emergency situations where practicable. - The TTC plan should start in the planning phase and continue through the design, construction, and restoration phases.
-The TTC plans and devices should follow the principles set forth in Part 6.
-The management of traffic incidents should follow the principles set forth in Chapter 60. - TTC plans should be prepared by persons knowledgeable (for example, trained and/or certified) about the fundamental principles of TTC and work activities to be performed.
+- TTC plans range in scope from being very detailed to simply referencing typical drawings contained in this Manual, standard approved highway agency drawings and manuals, or specific drawings contained in the contract documents.
+The degree of detail in the TTC plan depends entirely on the nature and complexity of the situation.
+Guidance: - TTC plans should be prepared by persons knowledgeable (for example, trained and/or certified) about the fundamental principles of TTC and work activities to be performed.
 The design, selection, and placement of TTC devices for a TTC plan should be based on engineering judgment. - Coordination should be made between adjacent or overlapping projects to check that duplicate signing is not used and to check compatibility of traffic control between adjacent or overlapping projects. - Traffic control planning should be completed for all highway construction, utility work, maintenance operations, and incident management including minor maintenance and utility projects prior to occupying the TTC zone.
-Planning for all road users should be included in the process. - For any planned special event that will have an impact on the traffic on any street or highway, a TTC plan should be developed in conjunction with and be approved by the agency or agencies that have jurisdiction over the affected roadways. - Provisions for effective continuity of accessible circulation paths for pedestrians should be incorporated into the TTC plan.
+Planning for all road users should be included in the process. - Provisions for effective continuity of accessible circulation paths for pedestrians should be incorporated into the TTC process.
+Where existing pedestrian routes are blocked or detoured, information should be provided about alternative routes that are usable by pedestrians with disabilities, particularly those who have visual disabilities.
+Access to temporary bus stops, travel across intersections with accessible pedestrian signals (see Section 4E.09), and other routing issues should be considered where temporary pedestrian routes are channelized.
+Barriers and channelizing devices that are detectable by people with visual disabilities should be provided.